Puppy Adolescence: The Bridge Between Babyhood and Bravery

 We know adolescence can be confusing.
 One week your puppy comes every time you call; the next, they act like they’ve never heard their name.
 It’s easy to feel discouraged or overwhelmed.

-The Teen Tune-Up is here to help with that.
-We’ll help you decode your dog’s behavior and tailor activities to support them emotionally and physically—whether your pup’s a puzzle-loving couch potato or a social butterfly who craves connection.
+The Teen Tune-Up Program is here to help with that.
+We’ll help you decode your dog’s behavior and tailor activities to support them emotionally and physically.

 Together, we’ll build a framework that weaves training into daily life.
-It’s not about perfection—it’s about learning to roll with the changes and show up for your pup with confidence and consistency.
+It’s not about perfection—it’s about learning to roll with the changes and help our puppies become resilient, confident dogs.

 Ultimately, adolescence is about becoming—not just for your puppy, but for you, too.
 It’s a time to deepen your bond, strengthen communication, and see your dog not just as a cute bundle of energy, but as a sentient being learning how to be in the world.

-At Hillary’s Hound House, we believe adolescence is not a detour but a destination in its own right—a powerful, messy, meaningful phase where puppies practice resilience, claim their courage, and prepare to step into the world with confidence.
+At Hillary’s Hound House, we believe adolescence is an important bridge to adulthood—a powerful, messy, meaningful phase where puppies learn resilience, claim their courage, and prepare to step into the world with confidence.

 And we’re here for it—all the way.